PranavVyas/UsefulLibraries/README.md

 - [x] Support for Android 4.1 and up.
 (Android 4.0 was supported until 3.6.4)

 8. Expenso
--[x] This is a simple application for tracking your expenses.
+- [x] This is a simple application for tracking your expenses.
--[x] The project was built to showcase the usage of Android modern development components based on MVVM architecture, like:
+- [x] The project was built to showcase the usage of Android modern development components based on MVVM architecture, like:
 Coroutines
--[x] Android Architecture Components, especially: Stateflow, Flow, ViewModel , Room, Jetpack Navigation, DataStore, and Material Components for Android
+- [x] Android Architecture Components, especially: Stateflow, Flow, ViewModel , Room, Jetpack Navigation, DataStore, and Material Components for Android
 The documentation is really good and presents the overall project structure and architecture.

 9. TimeRangePicker

--[x] Here’s a customisable, easy-to-use, and functional circular time range picker library:
+- [x] Here’s a customisable, easy-to-use, and functional circular time range picker library:
--[x] The project is 100% written in Kotlin and was created to mimic Apple’s iOS or Samsung’s bedtime picker.
+- [x] The project is 100% written in Kotlin and was created to mimic Apple’s iOS or Samsung’s bedtime picker.
 It has good documentation, which also helps with the first configuration.
--[x] The library is copyrighted under an MIT license.
+- [x] The library is copyrighted under an MIT license.

+10. Retrofit
+- [x] Retrofit is a type-safe HTTP client for Android and Java developed and maintained by Square (the same company that supports Picasso).
+Retrofit is the most used networking library in Android development.
+In Retrofit, with just annotations, you can easily add a request body, manipulate endpoints, manipulate headers, add query parameters, and choose request methods.
+Retrofit also handles parsing to POJOs very well by using converters.